Want to gain a deeper understanding of the political landscape and help drive policy that will solve issues of public concern?

 Introduction to Empirical Methods of Political Research

 Empirical political research techniques including the scientific method, measurement, descriptive and inferential statistics, literature reviews, data collection, computer assisted data analysis, and research reporting.
-This course is approved for offering in a distance learning format.
-Prerequisites: PSC 100 or PSC 105; one other political science course.
+Quantitative Reasoning.
+This course may be offered in an online format.
+Prerequisites: PSC 100, 105, or 150; one other political science course.

 Required Courses II